sree0831/MSP-4/README.md

 * Set up an account with Stripe [here](https://stripe.com/gb) & input STRIPE_PUBLISHABLE_KEY & STRIPE_SECRET_KEY
 If working locally you will need to update the settings.py and comment back in env.py.

-6. Go to setting.py (line 153 to 175)  and this is what you should change
+6. Go to setting.py  and this is what you should change

 ```
 AWS_STORAGE_BUCKET_NAME =
-AWS_S3_REGION_NAME = 'eu-west-1'
+AWS_S3_REGION_NAME = 'eu-north-1'
 AWS_ACCESS_KEY_ID =
 AWS_SECRET_ACCESS_KEY =
 AWS_S3_CUSTOM_DOMAIN =